Silberengel/scriptorium/uploader/publisher/README.md

        - `published_on`: Publication date (e.g., "2003-05-13" or "1899")
        - `published_by`: Publication source (e.g., "public domain")
        - `summary`: Publication description
-       - `type`: Publication type (default: "book", can be "bible", "illustrated", "magazine", etc.)
+       - `type`: Publication type (default: "book", can be "bible", "illustrated", "magazine", "documentation", "academic", "blog", etc.)
+       - `auto_update`: Auto-update behavior ("yes", "ask", or "no", default: "ask")
+       - `source`: Source URL for the publication
+       - `image`: Image URL for the publication cover
+       - `derivative_author`: Pubkey of original author (for derivative works)
+       - `derivative_event`: Event ID of original event (for derivative works)
+       - `derivative_relay`: Relay URL for original event (optional, for derivative works)
+       - `derivative_pubkey`: Pubkey for original event (optional, defaults to derivative_author if not specified)
      - `language`, `collection_id`, `has_collection`

    - **Bookstr Macro Configuration** (`use_bookstr: true`):